Rensing-Lab/TAPscan-v4-website/README.md

    - `git clone https://github.com/Rensing-Lab/TAPscan-v4-website.git`

 2. Edit environment file with your settings:
-   - Copy the example configuration file: `cp env.example .env`
+   - Copy the example configuration file: `cp env_example .env`
    - Edit this `.env` file as needed
    - Make sure to change the database password (`'${DB_PASSWORD}'`)
    - To change the port the TAPscan application runs on (default `8000`), edit the `docker-compose.yml` file (line 12).